Updated on September 11th, 2022

 A bee smoker is one of the most important beekeeping tools and is used for virtually every hive inspection.
 A smoker is used to clear bees out of your way and decrease defensive their defensive behavior.

-Modern bee smokers are usually made from stainless steel can vary slightly in design and size.
+Modern bee smokers are usually made from stainless steel and can vary slightly in design and size.
 However, they all function in the same manner with similar components:

 - Fire chamber with an internal, removable grill at the bottom and an air hole in the lower back